-5. Notwithstanding the details submitted, the onsite provision for car and cycle parking shall be in accordance with the parking standards contained within Annex 2 of the Test Valley Borough Local Plan (2006) or as otherwise stipulated within the adopted Development Plan.
-The parking spaces including disabled parking, shall be constructed, surfaced and laid out in accordance with the approved plans prior to the first occupation of the building.
-The area provided shall be maintained at all times for this purpose.
+5. Prior to the first occupation of the building hereby permitted, the car parking spaces including disabled parking, shall be constructed, surfaced and laid out in accordance with the approved plans.
+The area of land so provided shall be maintained at all times for this purpose.

 Reason: In the interests of highway safety and to ensure sufficient off-street parking has been provided in accordance Policy TRA02 of the Test Valley Borough Local Plan 2006.